adhxtry/adhxtry/cv.typ

     - #smallcaps[VC Dimension] of a classification model is related to how complicated it can be, specifically in terms of the model's capacity to fit various datasets.
       Precisely, model's ability to generalize to unseen data.
-    - Tested efficient algorithms for computing the #smallcaps[Graph VC Dimension].
     - Assessed and compared the parameterized algorithm with current state-of-the-art for #smallcaps[Graph VC Dimension] for real world networks.
   ],
 )